ollebrask/coldbeer/README.md

 Orange (#f6950e): For the logo to make it pop out of the gray.

 ### Typography

- For its modern and approachable appearance, I have chosen [DM Sans](https://fonts.google.com/specimen/DM+Sans).
-This font is highly readable and web-friendly, making it ideal for both headings and body text.
+For its modern and approachable appearence, I have chosen [DM_Sans](https://fonts.google.com/specimen/DM+Sans).
+This font is highly readable and web-friendly, making it ideal for both headings and other text.

 ---

 ## Features